An epicurean adventure to: France

 Fish

-We have no affiliation with Aldi, but their 400g packs of frozen cod or hake works great for this recipe.
-You get 4 pieces of fish which when split lengthways, gives you perfectly sized goujons of about 17cm in length and 4cm at the widest part.
+We have no affiliation with Aldi, but their 400g packs of frozen cod or hake work great for this recipe.
+You get four pieces of fish which when split lengthways, give you perfectly sized goujons of about 17cm in length and 4cm at the widest part.

 Other fish you can use for fish goujons: